Linda Fairstein: Education

 Fairstein graduated with honors from Vassar College in 1969, with a degree in English literature.
 She graduated from the University of Virginia School of Law in 1972, where she was one of a dozen women in her class.

-Legal career
+Early career

 Fairstein joined the Manhattan District Attorney's office in 1972 as an Assistant District Attorney.
 In 1976 she was promoted to the head of the sex crimes unit, where she worked to support victims of crime.
-During her tenure, she prosecuted controversial and highly publicized cases, such as the "Preppy Murder case" against Robert Chambers in 1986, and the 1998 People v.
-Jovanovic cases.

-Fairstein, as Head of Sex Crimes, oversaw the prosecution of five juvenile defendants known as the "Central Park Five" in the 1989 "Central Park Jogger" case.
-The case was prosecuted by ADAs Elizabeth Lederer and Arthur Clements, with trials held in 1990.
-The convictions in the case were vacated in 2002 following a confession by the perpetrator, a convicted serial rapist and murderer, and confirmation by a DNA match to evidence at the scene.